QuokkaStake/missed-blocks-checker/README.md

-params - See chain and config params config - See chain and config params jails - See latest jails and tombstones events
+params - See chain and config params config - See chain and config params jails - See latest jails and tombstones events events - See latest events for a validator
 ```

 Then add a Telegram config to your config file (see `config.example.toml` for reference).